AndresJaramillo95/AndresJaramillo95.github.io/_posts/2019-08-26-My-Quantative-Financial-Algorithim.md

 In other words, my model would rank assets by a combination of:

 •	Company liquidity by Z-score. (free cash flow yield)

 •	If the security is overpriced or underpriced in the market by Z-score. (earnings yield)

 •	How liquid the stock is.
 (AVG dollar volume)

->Simply put, a Z-score is the number of standard deviations from the mean a data 	point is.
+>A Z-score is the number of standard deviations from the mean a data 	point is.
 Given the fact that stocks fluctuate overtime, using Z-scores can help identify 	more valuable stocks to invest due to comparing stock price with its average.

 Company and stock data was pulled from Morningstar and Quantopian API’s and fed through my data pipeline.
 Check out my Jupyter Notebook for a more in-depth analysis on how I formulated my strategy.